kaoh/globalplatform/globalplatform/README.md

 Set the variable GLOBALPLATFORM_DEBUG=1 in the environment.
 You can set the logfile with GLOBALPLATFORM_LOGFILE=<file>.
 Under Windows by default `C:\Temp\GlobalPlatform.log` is chosen.
 The log file must be writable for the user.
+Under Unix systems if syslog is available it will be used by default.
-The default log file under Unix systems is `/tmp/GlobalPlatform.log`.
-But usually syslog is available and this will be used by default, so you may have to specify the log file manually, if you don't have access to the syslog or don't want to use it.
+ The default log file under Unix systems is `/tmp/GlobalPlatform.log` if syslog is not available or cannot be written by the user.
+If you don't have access to the syslog or don't want to use it you can still set the `GLOBALPLATFORM_LOGFILE` manually.
 Keep in mind that the debugging output may contain sensitive information, e.g. keys!